Executive Assistant

 Your Role

-Step into a pivotal role at the heart of St Vincent de Paul NSW (Vinnies), supporting our Members, Volunteers and Early Intervention (MVEI) directorate as well as others as needed.
-This is the part of Vinnies where people, purpose and community come together.
-As Executive Assistant to the Executive Director, you’ll be the engine behind a fast-paced and values-driven team that supports members, empowers volunteers and delivers meaningful programs across the state.
-You’ll get to learn about every aspect of the Society’s work, supporting MVEI and other directorates as needed across the breadth of our important community portfolio.
-From coordinating key initiatives to keeping senior leaders organised and informed, you’ll play a critical role in enabling impact where it matters most.
-This is more than a traditional EA role, it’s an opportunity to work closely with senior leaders, Board members and stakeholders, contributing to a mission that supports communities and changes lives.
+Step into a pivotal role at the heart of St Vincent de Paul NSW (Vinnies), providing executive support across both our Members, Volunteers and Early Intervention (MVEI) Directorate and our newly established First Nations Strategy and Outcomes Directorate.
+This is where people, purpose and community come together.
+As Executive Assistant to the Executive Director and Director respectively, you’ll be the engine behind two fast-paced and values-driven teams that support members, empower volunteers and deliver meaningful programs and initiatives across the state.
+Working across both directorates, you’ll gain exposure to a diverse portfolio of work and play a key role in ensuring seamless coordination, communication and operational support.
+From managing competing priorities and coordinating key initiatives to keeping senior leaders organised and informed, you’ll help enable impact where it matters most.
+You’ll also collaborate with stakeholders across the broader Society, supporting cross-directorate initiatives and contributing to the success of important community-focused outcomes.
+This is more than a traditional EA role, it’s an opportunity to work closely with senior leaders, Board members and stakeholders while contributing to a mission that supports communities and changes lives.

 Your Responsibility